Assessment for Autism Spectrum Disorder

 • Sensory Integration Differences

-In addition, the assessment will examine functioning on a broader level.
-If a diagnosis of autism is ruled out, an accurate diagnosis with specific recommendations will be provided.
-A feedback session will answer parent and client questions and include psychoeducational resources and referrals for evidence-based treatments and support.
+A feedback session will answer parent and client questions and include psychoeducational resources, work accommodations, and referrals for evidence-based treatments and support.